awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 ## Create and provision an environment using self\-managed provisioning<a name="ag-create-env-pull-request"></a>

 When you use self\-managed provisioning, AWS Proton submits provisioning pull requests to a linked repository with your own provisioning infrastructure\.
-The pull requests trigger your own workflow, which calls AWS services to provision infrastructure\.
+The pull requests start your own workflow, which calls AWS services; to provision infrastructure\.

 **Self\-managed provisioning considerations:**
-+ Before you start the following environment creation procedure, set up a repository resource directory for self\-managed provisioning\.
++ Before you create an environment, set up a repository resource directory for self\-managed provisioning\.
 For more information, see [AWS Proton infrastructure as code files](ag-infrastructure-tmp-files.md)\.
 + After you create the environment, AWS Proton waits to receive asynchronous notifications regarding the status of your infrastructure provisioning\.
 Your provisioning code must use the AWS Proton `NotifyResourceStateChange` API to send these asynchronous notifications to AWS Proton\.

 You can use self\-managed provisioning in the console or with the AWS CLI\.
 The following examples show how you can use self\-managed provisioning with Terraform\.